A New Method for Multi-Bit and Qudit Transfer Based on Commensurate Waveguide Arrays: Method

-If $a_1=0$, the system becomes a trivially periodic 3-element chain with two outer elements remaining uncoupled to the others.
-If $a_2=0$ the system decomposes into two pairs of coupled elements that oscillate independently at both ends od the initially considered 5-element chain.\\ For a chain with an equidistant energy spectrum, reverse engineering renders a solution from the family of Clebsch-Gordan coupling coefficients, e.g. for a symmetric 5-element array $n_2=2n_1$, $a_1=q n_1$, and $a_2=qn_1\sqrt{\frac{3}{2}}$.
-Such chains describe coupling of atomic spins \cite{PetrovicNJP13} and have been used to construct optical couplers \cite{PetrovicOL15}.
+\underline{If $a_1=0$}, the system becomes a trivially periodic 3-guide array with two outer waveguides remaining uncoupled to the others.
+If $a_2=0$ the central waveguide is decoupled from two pairs of coupled waveguides at both ends of the array.

+For an array with an equidistant energy spectrum, reverse engineering renders solutions from the family of Clebsch-Gordan coupling coefficients.
+For instance, a symmetric 5-element array with $n_2=2n_1$, can have coupling coefficients $a_1=q n_1$, and $a_2=qn_1\sqrt{\frac{3}{2}}$ that correspond to Zeeman states in $|F=2\rangle$ hyperfine level \cite{PetrovicNJP13}.
+WGAs with this property have been used to construct optical couplers \cite{PetrovicOL15}.